vterry/guild-project-ddd/README.md

 ## What I want to explore

-Well, from start I want to re(read) some technical books and try but every concept in a orthodox way to reflect on trade offs.
+Well, from start I want to re(read) some technical books and try put every concept in a orthodox way to reflect on trade offs.

 I also want to learn a new programming language.
-I chose it for reasons of its because I like gopher :D
+I chose go because I though it will be fun :D

 For this project, I've prepare a list of books.
 Some I've already read, other were recommended by friends but I never read and now its time to read them all.

 Books:

-- Go The Programming Language <- _now reading_
+- ~~Go The Programming Language~~
-- Implementing DDD by Vernon
+- Implementing DDD by Vernon <- _reading_
 - The Pragmatic Programmer - 20th Anniversary Edition
 - Refactoring 1st & 2nd edition
 - Agile Software Development